 4. Salesforce Commerce Cloud (enterprise-grade)

-Best for: Enterprise businesses that need a flexible, scalable headless platform integrated with Salesforce's broader CRM and marketing tools.
+Best for: Enterprise businesses that need flexible, scalable headless eCommerce platforms integrated with Salesforce's broader CRM and marketing tools.

 Salesforce Commerce Cloud offers a robust headless architecture through its Composable Storefront and Commerce APIs, enabling enterprise brands to create custom digital experiences across channels.
 Paired with Salesforce’s trusted infrastructure and extensive ecosystem, it allows teams to build, scale, and optimize storefronts while connecting deeply with customer data and marketing workflows.